 Land management at Kalamurina is informed by scientific data collected on AWC’s regular surveys, and is mainly focused on the reduction of feral animal numbers.
 Fire is not a significant issue on the property, as Kalamurina has very little Spinifex, and the majority of vegetation is sparse enough to ensure that fire will not carry across the landscape.
 Unusually for central Australia, Kalamurina is also effectively weed free.
 Weed control mainly consists of quarantine measures and monitoring the floodplain for weeds transported in by floodwaters.

 AWC is working to reduce the density of feral herbivores on Kalamurina through a dedicated annual program of shooting.
-In 2018 alone, AWC removed 62 camels from the property.
-Rabbits are a major threat to the ecosystem, so as well as shooting, AWC is conducting trial releases of calici virus and destroying rabbit warrens.
-There are low densities of feral cattle, which are mustered as required.
+In 2019 alone, AWC removed 10 camels from the property.
+Rabbits are a major threat to the ecosystem, so as well as shooting, AWC is also destroying rabbit warrens.
+Cattle are mustered and managed throughout the year as required.

-The ecological survey effort at Kalamurina currently spans 33 permanent study sites covering all the major habitat types on the sanctuary, as well as another 60 sites which provide a standardised sampling methodology for comparative bird surveys.
-The surveys take place every three to five years (more frequently in response to significant weather events) and involve almost 4,000 live trap nights, 200 camera trap nights, over 150 bird surveys, as well as vegetation surveys and sand plot track analysis.
+The ecological survey effort at Kalamurina currently spans 41 permanent study sites covering all the major habitat types on the sanctuary, as well as another 66 sites which provide a standardised sampling methodology for comparative bird surveys.
+Bird and tracking surveys take place annually, while small mammal and reptile fauna surveys take place every three to five years (more frequently in response to significant weather events).
+Survey efforts across Kalamurina involve almost 4,000 live trap nights, 200 camera trap nights, over 150 bird surveys, as well as vegetation surveys and 65 sand plot track analysis.
 The data from this research measures a suite of ecological health indicators, including the diversity and abundance of key faunal groups (threatened mammals, seed-eating birds, diurnal reptiles) and the impact of key threats, and allows AWC to track the ecological health of Kalamurina.

 Australia has the worst mammal extinction record in the world.
 A large contributor to this has been the introduction of feral animals, particularly foxes and cats which prey directly on native wildlife.
 At Kalamurina, AWC staff remove as many foxes and cats as possible, and also protect the local dingo population.
 We are conducting research into the role of dingoes as an apex predator in arid environments, and working to develop a landscape-scale method of controlling feral cats.